coinevo/coinevo/README.md

 config](utils/conf/coinevod.conf).

-If you're on Mac, you may need to add the `--max-concurrency 1` option to coinevo-wallet-cli, and possibly coinevod, if you get crashes refreshing.
+If you're on Mac, you may need to add the `--max-concurrency 1` option to testnet-cli, and possibly coinevod, if you get crashes refreshing.

 ## Internationalization